Skip to main content

 Myth: Chastity Ruins Your Sex Life

-Worried that locking things up means locking away pleasure?
-Quite the opposite!
-For many, the slow burn of anticipation, the teasing, and the focus on non-penetrative pleasure make sex more intense and satisfying.
-The keyholder's pleasure often takes center stage, leading to creative, attentive, and sometimes downright decadent encounters.
-And when release finally comes, it's usually amazing.
+Quite the opposite.
+For many couples, the slow build of anticipation, the teasing, the focus on her pleasure, makes encounters more intense and satisfying than they were before.
+Her pleasure takes center stage, leading to more creative, attentive, and sometimes decadent intimacy.
+And when release finally comes after days or weeks of wanting, the intensity can be staggering for both of them.

 Myth: Chastity Means No Desire